shaysnutss/hobbycove_g1t1/README.md

 # hobbycove_g1t1

-A new Flutter project.
+A prototype of a web application for hobby enthusiasts.

 ## Getting Started

-This project is a starting point for a web application.
+Please refer to the installation guide prepared.